 The High Potential and Gifted Education (HPGE) Policy becomes mandatory for all NSW public schools P-12 on day 1, Term 1 2021.
 School leaders and teachers should familiarise themselves with the policy, engage with professional learning and plan for its implementation.

-A revised NESA Accreditation of Professional Development Courses Policy was announced by the Minister for Education on 29 November 2020, some courses may be impacted.
+Due to revised NESA Accreditation of Professional Development Courses Policy announced by the Minister for Education on 29 November 2020, some courses may be impacted.
 Refer to course codes when checking course schedules and availability on MyPL.

 NESA has introduced interim arrangements that will be in place until 31 July 2021.
 As a result, HPGE P-12 professional learning course accreditation may have changed.

 The DEL/PSL Package has been updated for 2022 with new presentiations, resoucres and videos, and is now differentiated for recommended early (Tier 1 ) and later (Tier 2) focus areas.
 The package is designed for all those who lead learning for high potential and gifted students.

 The High Potential and Gifted Education Professional Learning and Resource Hub supports school leaders and teachers to effectively implement the High Potential and Gifted Education Policy in their unique contexts.
 In the Hub you will find:

 - Tier 1 PL (policy familiarisation and planning) courses

 - New Tier 2 PL (policy to practice: delivering):

 - Course 1: Finding high potential across all 4 domains